christymarc/christymarc.github.io/_pages/resources.md

 * Some programs just waive fees for everyone like [CMU Societal Computing](https://sc.s3d.cmu.edu/prospective-students/apply.html) :-)

 ### Some General Comments
-The kindness of others and their willingness to give me advice helped me instrumentally when it came to choosing programs and applying.
 Don't be afraid to reach out to graduate students in the labs you are interested in to ask them about their experiences and to receive advice.

-If you would like to chat about applying to grad school, UChicago's PhD program, my research, or other related things, feel free to reach out.
+If you would like to chat about applying to grad school, UChicago's PhD program, my research, or other related things, feel free to reach out to me via email.
 I will do my best to respond.